How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 Creating a LinkedIn company page is not just about having a presence on another social media platform.
 It’s about positioning your business in a professional network that values expertise and growth, which ultimately opens a multitude of opportunities for your brand.

 We work with executives and industry experts to help them build authority & thought leadership on LinkedIn.
-If you’d like to squeeze the most out of LinkedIn’s potential, feel free to schedule a call with us.
+If you’d like to make the most out of LinkedIn’s potential, feel free to schedule a call with us.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 What is the difference between a LinkedIn profile and a company page?